 - coordinates and promotes the activities of the respective Provincial Orders.

 The Federation’s supervisory body is the Ministry of Health.

-In order to carry out his activity, in any legal form carried out, the nurse has the obligation to be registered in the competent Register held by the Provincial Orders.
+In order to exercise his activity, in any legal form, the nurse has the obligation to be registered in the competent Register held by the Provincial Orders.

 The #nocongliinfermieri collection: fundraising to set up a solidarity fund

 As we all know by now, the nurses in the COVID-19 pandemic have played, and are still playing, a fundamental role that has brought their level of professionalism, but above all their level of humanity and closeness to the citizens before everyone’s eyes.